Mahwish-Lia/Structure-and-Theories-of-TVET/GOVET _German Dual VET system.md

 </div>

---{{1}}--
-The government's role is to ensure accessibility, quality, and continuous improvement of the system.

 ---

 ### 📏 The Framework: Standards

 --{{0}}--
-Standards are the backbone of quality assurance in the dual VET system.
+Standards are the backbone of quality assurance in the dual VET system.These standards ensure that training quality is maintained consistently across all of Germany.

 ``` ascii
 ╔═══════════════════════════════════╗